linthtml/linthtml/README.md

 > An unofficial html5 linter and validator.

-lintHTML uses [htmlparser2](https://www.npmjs.com/package/htmlparser2) to parse your html.
-It then uses the provided rules (and default rules) to lint both the DOM and then individual lines.
-[Take a look at the supported options](https://github.com/KamiKillertO/lintHTML/wiki/Options).
+_LintHTML uses [htmlparser2](https://www.npmjs.com/package/htmlparser2) to parse your html._

 ## Installation and Usage

 Prerequisites: [Node.js](https://nodejs.org/en/) (>=6.14), npm version 3+.

-There are two ways to install lintHTML: globally and locally.
+There are two ways to install LintHTML: globally and locally.

 ### Local Installation and Usage

-If you want to include lintHTML as part of your project's build system, we recommend installing it locally.
+If you want to include LintHTML as part of your project's build system, we recommend installing it locally.
 You can do so using npm:

 ```shell
 npm install linthtml --save-dev